satrianugrahasatt/prototype/README.md

 ### Login Credentials

-You can log into the application with this credentials (if you did the database seeding)..
+You can log into the application with this credentials (if you did the database seeding).

 -   Username: `admin@gmail.com`
 -   Password: `admin`